LFSoto/it_incidents/README.md

 * [Node 20.11.0](https://nodejs.org/en/blog/release/v20.11.0)

 ## Set up the virtual environment and download dependencies
-To set up the virtual environment and download the solution dependencies, you must execute the following commands in the solution root directory from a terminal.
+To set up the virtual environment and download the solution dependencies, you must execute the following commands in the solution root directory from a **Windows PowerShell** terminal.
 ```
 python -m venv venv
 venv/Scripts/activate